 After you create a Google Cloud VMware Engine private cloud, you need to add a private connection between your Google Cloud VMware Engine private cloud and the VPC where your backup/recovery appliance is deployed.
 Refer to Complete private connection creation in the Google Cloud VMware Engine portal.

-Configure Backup and DR to use Google Cloud VMware Engine DNS
+Configure Backup and DR Service to use Google Cloud VMware Engine DNS

 During VMware VM backup jobs, the backup/recovery appliance needs to resolve the fully qualified names of the ESX servers running in your Google Cloud VMware Engine private cloud.
 The easiest way to achieve this is to add a DNS from your private cloud to the backup/recovery appliance.
 If you do not wish to do this, you need to manually add a host entry for each ESX host in the Host resolution tab on the System management page which is accessed as defined in step two below.